Japan ruling party head Suga preparing cabinet, continuity in foreground

 There is widespread speculation that Suga could take advantage of strong support ratings to dissolve the lower house of parliament and call snap elections to earn a full three-year term as LDP head, but he appears wary.

-Reporting by Elaine Lies, Antoni Slodkowski, Chang-ran Kim and Chris Gallagher.
-Editing by Gerry Doyle
+Reporting by Elaine Lies, Antoni Slodkowski, Tetsushi Kajimoto, Chang-ran Kim and Chris Gallagher; Editing by Gerry Doyle and Timothy Heritage

 Our Standards: The Thomson Reuters Trust Principles.